Another round of rain and storms ahead of the weekend

 Friday will be nice...until it isn’t

-BRYAN, Texas (KBTX) - After a line of storms Wednesday night and Thursday morning, the majority of Friday will be just lovely.
-We copy and paste a line of thunderstorms to swing through just in time for your Friday evening plans.
-It will be another noisy evening with strong to severe storms possible along the leading edge of the line.

-When we wake up Friday, it will not feel or look like a day with the potential for storms.
-Temperatures in the 50s will quickly warm into the mid-80s by the afternoon with a breezy south wind.
-The biggest tell for storm potential will be the increased muggy feeling thanks to that southerly wind.
-That will help feed in more moisture ahead of the next front that arrives in the evening hours.

 The setup is very similar to what we saw Wednesday, with a few exceptions.
 The main one is that we do not see the potential for isolated storms popping up in the Brazos Valley ahead of the line.
 Where we expect that isolated storm activity is west of I-35, much like Wednesday, between 3 pm-5 pm.
 As those isolated cells approach the I-35 corridor, they will begin to clump together to form storm clusters and eventually a line.
-The leading edge of this line knocks on our northern counties right around quittin’ time, between 5 pm-6 pm.
+The leading edge of this line knocks on our northern counties right around the end of the workday, between 5 pm-6 pm.

 Similar to Wednesday, the strongest storms will position themselves right on the edge of this line.
-The most significant storms will have the potential to produce a tornado, hail up to the size of a golf ball or egg, and wind gusts up to 60mph.
-The Storm Prediction Center, as of Thursday evening, has the majority of the area outlined in a 2 out of 5 risk for scattered severe storm development, with a 1 out of 5 just grabbing the most eastern reaches of the Brazos Valley.
+The most significant storms will have the potential to produce a tornado, hail up to the size of a golf ball or egg, and wind gusts up to 70mph.
+The Storm Prediction Center, as of Thursday evening, has the northwestern half of the area (including most of B/CS) outlined in a 3 out of 5 risk for scattered severe storm development, with a 2 out of 5 for the rest of the Brazos Valley.

 When we dig into that risk, the agency is able to break it down by hazard type.